ReactiveX/RxPY/README.md

 Emitting Events
 ---------------

 On top of data, Observables can also emit events.
 By treating data and events the same way, you can do powerful compositions to make the two work together.
 Below, we have an `Observable` that emits a consecutive integer every 1000 milliseconds.
+This `Observable` will run infinitely and never call `on_complete`.

 ```python
 from rx import Observable